AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-In Arkansas, auto insurance is a requirement for all 2.15 million of its licensed drivers.
-On average, Arkansas drivers spend $879 a year on auto insurance, which is 16 percent lower than the national average.
+In Arkansas, auto insurance is a requirement for all 2.3 million of its licensed drivers.
+On average, Arkansas drivers spend about $1,656 a year on full coverage auto insurance, which is 14 percent lower than the national average.
 Only liability coverage is required, which includes both bodily injury and property damage coverage.

 Need auto insurance in Arkansas?
 Are you a teen driver and not sure what the laws are?
 In this article, we’ll go over everything you need to know to drive in Arkansas, from getting car insurance to registering your car and learning your state’s rules.
 We’ve scoured our local agent network along with state guidelines, so let’s get started in this guide to driving in Arkansas.